P.M.: bolo'bolo (1985)

 Among the literary works of the French anarchist Louise

-Michel is this, described by Santo Catanuto as "a Jules Verne-style 'science
+Michel is The Human Microbes, described by Santo Catanuto as "a Jules Verne-style 'science

 fiction' novel".
 (Catanuto: 30) An English translation by Brian Stableford was